isc-projects/forge/doc/info.md

 |______| <----vboxnet1: testing DHCP        ----> |______|
 ```

-That's only example, other architectures not tested.
+That's the only example, other architectures not tested.
 If you set up other configuration please
 report it on https://github.com/isc-projects/forge to update documentation.

  Usage